Victorian Railways fixed wheel passenger carriages: Preservation

-Compared to the huge number of cars that were constructed, only a handful have survived with preservation railways (not counting the plethora of privately owned bodies used on barns around country Victoria).
+Compared to the huge number of cars that were constructed, only a handful have survived with preservation railways (not counting the plethora of privately owned bodies around country Victoria, used as barns and the like).

-The Australian Railway Historical Society museum at Newport has 174 Z reserved, though it is currently held at Newport Workshops East Block.
-The group also has possession of 220 ZL.
+136 AB, without a frame until September 2023, is on display in the Newport Railway Museum, as is 220 ZL.
+174 Z is reserved for the museum, though it is currently held in East Block at the Newport Workshops.

-At Bright railway station a display of rollingstock, representative of the trains which would have visited the station in its heyday, includes 488 ZL.
+At Bright railway station, a display of rollingstock, representative of the trains which would have visited the station in its heyday, includes 488 ZL.
 Similarly, a display at Coal Creek, Korumburra, includes 334 ZL along with some passenger cars, K 169, a pair of QR open wagons and the frame from Oil Tank 45.

-The Central Highlands Tourist Railway in Daylesford has 544 ZL, and it is used on the end of works trains as a crew carriage.
+The Daylesford Spa Country Railway has 544 ZL, used on the end of works trains as a crew carriage.

-Southeast of Melbourne, the Mornington Railway Preservation Society has custody of 20 ZB, 582 ZL, 586 ZL and 604 ZD.
+South-east of Melbourne, the Mornington Railway Preservation Society has custody of 20 ZB, 582 ZL, 586 ZL and 604 ZD.

-470 ZD, 471 ZD, and 590 Z is kept by Steamrail.
-The ZD vans were previously used to link between autocoupled and screw-coupled rollingstock; these days the vans are only ever used for shunting displays on open days.
+470 ZD, 471 ZD, and 590 Z is kept by Steamrail Victoria.
+The ZD vans were previously used as a link between auto-coupled and screw-coupled rollingstock.
+These days they are only used for shunting displays on open days.
 Steamrail may also be the custodians of 600 ZD, which was a support van for steam locomotive Y 112 when West Coast Railway was operating.

-The Seymour Rail Heritage Centre controls 2 ZL and 395 AL, and ZD 611.
+The Seymour Railway Heritage Centre has 2 ZL and 395 AL, and ZD 611.
 It is thought that they are used as mobile tool storage facilities.

-468 ZD is kept at Trentham, as part of a collection of rollingstock that may one day be amalgamated into the CHTR collection.
+The Victorian Goldfields Railway has ZL numbers 333, 456 and 518.
+468 ZD is kept at Trentham, as part of a collection of rolling stock that may one day be amalgamated with the existing fleet.

-The Yarra Valley Tourist Railway has 619 ZD, and has recently acquired both 19 ZD from Steamrail Ballarat and 594 ZL's underframe from Huon.
+The Yarra Valley Railway has 619 ZD, and has recently acquired both 19 ZD from Steamrail Ballarat and 594 ZL's underframe from Huon.
 It is thought that 58 Z still resides at Huon.

-Finally, the Victorian Goldfields Railway has ZL numbers 333, 456 and 518.